membraneframework-labs/sebex/README.md

 make install
 ```

-Under the hood this will build Elixir analyzer script and place it in expected place, then it will install `sebex` package issuing `pip install --user .` command.
+Under the hood this will build Elixir analyzer script and place it in the expected place, then it will install `sebex` package issuing `pip install --user .` command.

 To update your existing installation, invoke `make install` again.